-- 7) have a foundational knowledge of Old Testament people and events; - 8) have a foundational knowledge of New Testament people and events; - 9) have a foundational knowledge of the culture and geography of the biblical world.
+- 1) have a foundational knowledge of Old Testament people and events; - 2) have a foundational knowledge of New Testament people and events; - 3) have a foundational knowledge of the culture and geography of the biblical world.

-Course of Study: 63/64 Hours
+Course of Study: 60/61 Hours

-Students must either take the proficiency exam for CS 090 Introduction to Computers and pass, or they must take the course for 0 credit hours (1 hour institutional credit) and pass the course.
+Students must either take the proficiency exam for CS 090 Introduction to Computers and pass. or they must take the course for 0 credit hours (1 hour institutional credit) and pass the course.

 On-campus students must meet this requirement during the first semester of residence.
 On-line students must complete this requirement within the first 6 credit hours of courses.

 General Studies 30/31 sem. hrs.
-EN 101 EN 102 HS 211 English Composition I English Composition II History of the Restoration 3 ID 101 Movement Christian Thinking: Developing a Christian Worldview 3 ID 103 Christian Formation: Developing the Spiritual Life 3 PS 101 SC 171 General Psychology ^ Fundamentals of Oral 3 Communication 3 Choose two of HS 241 HS 242 HS 251 the following:^ Western Civilization I Western Civilization II Survey of US History 6 Choose one of MA 1 BY/CH/PY the following:^ Math Course Lab Science Course 3 o 3 4 r 4 Biblical and Theological GB 102 GB 201 NT 150 NT 261 NT 270 OT 210 TH 201 Studies Biblical Backgrounds Interpreting Biblical Literature Life & Teachings of Jesus Acts Life & Teachings of Paul Early Hebrew History Biblical Doctrines 3 3 3 3 3 3 21 sem. hrs.
-Professional Studies CC 181 Perspectives on the World Christian Movement Professional Studies electives (Electives must be chosen from 3 6 CC 9 sem. hrs. , CO, EE, FM, GM, LE, PM, WM) Open Electives 3 sem hrs.
+EN 101 English Composition I EN 102 English Composition II HS 211 History of the Restoration Movement ID 101 Christian Thinking: Developing a 3 3 3 Christian Worldview ID 103 Christian Formation: Developing the 3 Spiritual Life PS 101 General Psychology^ SC 171 Fundamentals of Oral Communication 3 3 3 Choose two of the following:^ HS 241 Western Civilization I HS 242 Western Civilization II HS 251 Survey of US History 6 Choose one of the following:^ MA 1 Math Course 3 BY/CH/PY Lab Science Course 4 3 or 4 Biblical and Theological Studies GB 111 Story of Redemption GB 151 Principles of Bible Study NT 150 Life & Teachings of Jesus NT 261 Ancient Church History: Acts NT 270 Life & Teachings of Paul OT 210 Early Hebrew History TH 201 Biblical Doctrines 21 sem. hrs.
+3 3 3 3 3 3 3 3 Professional Studies CC 181 Perspectives on the World Christian Movement Professional Studies electives (Electives must be chosen from CC, CC 9 sem. hrs.
+3 6 D, EE, FM, GM, LE, PR, WM)

-^ Indicates that the course meets the Southern Association of Colleges and Schools - Commission on Accreditation's requirement for students to complete one course in the following areas: humanities/fine arts, social/behavioral sciences, and natural science/mathematics.
-(See CR 2.7.3 of the Principles of Accreditation)
+^Indicates that the course meets the Southern Association of Colleges and Schools - Commission on College's requirement for students to complete one course in the following areas: humanities/fine arts, social/behavioral sciences, and natural science/mathematics.
+(See Standard 9.3 of the Principles of Accreditation)